lidaisy/scala3/docs/_docs/reference/experimental/valhalla.md

 Like Valhalla value classes, any Valhalla trait must have immutable fields only.

-Valhalla traits can extend Any, other Valhalla traits, or abstract Valhalla value classes.
+Valhalla traits can extend `Any` or other Valhalla traits.

 There is no restriction on what types can extend Valhalla traits.